 Full-blown Pop-Up Show

-Curbside Theater takes the theater to you, wherever that is: your street, park, plaza, or block.
+Curbside Theater takes professional theater to you, wherever that is: your street, park, plaza, or block.
 Experience live performing art under the stars on a warm night with your community and friends.
 Presented by nonprofit art-maker SB Dance.

-Program A is “All Those Kinds of Love”, a stage show set to an international songbook from the 50s and 60s with live music by Raffi and Ischa.
+Program A “All Those Kinds of Love” is a stage show set to an international songbook from the 50s and 60s with live music by Raffi and Ischa.

 Performances are presented by arts councils, neighborhood groups, learning institutions, and others.
 Funding from the State of Utah, Salt Lake County, and others enable us to reach under-served populations and locations.
 Contact us if you’re interested in organizing a show.
 Definitely join the email list for news.